haokanga/isnap2change/README.md

 Also contribute to: Database design & PDO Library
 ###Haokang (Marshall) An:

-Major work: Development for researcher system; Unit test; Integration between Unity3D games and database; Server deployment and backup
+Major work: Development for researcher system; Unit test; Integration between Unity3D games and database; Text-To-Speech(TTS); Server deployment and backup

 Also contribute to: Database design & PDO Library